DWTSteuerung/multusd/README.md

 # Why multusd?

-- setup new processes by copying a template process and gainig a lot of standard features right from the start
+- easy setup of new multusd child processes by copying a template process and gainig a lot of standard features right from the start
 - every multusd child process is supervised and potentially fail-safe
 - every multud child process has a logfile
 - every multusd child process has an easy extendable and user maintainable configuration file